-Ja, es gibt tonnenweise Webseiten, die Ihnen sagen wie, warum, vielleicht warum nicht und wann Sie am besten auf die Philippinen auswandern koennten.
-Ich moechte Ihnen in Zukunft "zwischen den Zeilen" einige zusaetzlichen Dinge berichten und erzaehlen.
+Ja, es gibt tonnenweise Webseiten, die Ihnen sagen wie, warum, vielleicht warum nicht und wann Sie am besten auf die Philippinen auswandern könnten.
+Ich möchte Ihnen in Zukunft "zwischen den Zeilen" einige zusätzlichen Dinge berichten und erzählen.
 Viel Spass beim Lesen und Gute Unterhaltung!

-GERMAN LANGUAGE COURSES A1 and A2: 120 hours with the following schedule: Mondays, Tuesdays, Wednesdays and Thursdays from 9 to 11.
-New course started March 15, 2017.
-New course shall be starting July, 24th 2017.
+GERMAN LANGUAGE COURSES A1 and A2: 120 hours with the following schedule: Mondays, Tuesdays, Wednesdays and Thursdays from 9:30 till 11:30 AM.
+Limited 15 seats only!
+New course will be starting July 23, 2018.

 Sunday, January 11, 2015

 BAGUIO CITY—Heiner Maulbecker has experienced much in his decades-long service as a hotelier in the Philippines, but nothing made him realize more the value of working with Filipinos than the 7.7-magnitude earthquake that shook Baguio in 1990.

 The hotel he was then serving collapsed.
 He was in the thick of saving survivors and pulling out the injured and the dead (at least 80 employees were killed).

 He said the main lesson the quake gave him was this: “If I ever should be faced with a natural disaster again, I hope I am surrounded by Filipinos.
 Filipinos jump right in.
 They immerse themselves and don’t wait for help from the outside world.”

 His love affair with Baguio didn’t start out sweetly.